jhammarstedt/katacoda-scenarios/ghactionDemo/step4.md

 `git push`{{execute}} -->

-We will then go to our remote repository at`https://github.com/INSERT_GITHUB_USERNAME/Benchmark_Tutorial `using our preferred web browser (Note: Insert your GitHub username into the url).
+We will then go to our remote repository at`https://github.com/INSERT_GITHUB_USERNAME/Benchmark_Tutorial `using any preferred web browser (Note: Insert your GitHub username into the url).

 <img src="https://github.com/jhammarstedt/katacoda-scenarios/blob/main/ghactionDemo/images/github-action-bar.png?raw=true" />